Multi-Agent Active Search using Detection and Location Uncertainty: Related Work

 The discrete spatial search problem is also studied in search theory by considering detection uncertainty through false positive detections in sensing individual cells \cite{kress2008optimal,6059507,cheng2019scheduling} but they do not relate the uncertainty with sensor capabilities and do not generalize to realistic region sensing actions.

 In terms of the agent's decision making, active search has close similarities with the task of information gathering for planning and navigation in robotics.
 The majority of such algorithms use entropy and information gain as an optimization objective for deciding which action to execute \cite{rajan2015bayesian,ma2017active}.
 Unfortunately this leads to deterministic action selection for an information greedy agent.
 As a result, much of the work in this domain has generally focused on single agent settings \cite{cliff2015online,lim2016adaptive,patten2018monte}, and if multi-agent, they typically rely on the presence of a centralized controller to coordinate the agents so that they can avoid all choosing the same action at any decision making step \cite{arora2019multi,surmann2019integration}.
 Recently, motivated by the real world constraints of centralized multi-agent systems, some algorithms have been proposed with a centralized planning followed by decentralized execution approach \cite{gupta2017cooperative,dames2017detecting,iqbal2019actor}.
 Further, some others propose to achieve decentralization by having the agents repeatedly communicate their future plans (e.g. beliefs or intended sensing actions) with their peers \cite{best2019dec,best2020decentralised}.
 This can become cumbersome especially if the belief is high dimensional and there is unreliable inter-agent communication.
-In contrast, \citet{ghods2021decentralized,ghods2021multi} consider a realistic setup and introduce posterior sampling based active search in a decentralized multi-agent system with unreliable at-will communication of sensing measurements among peers.
+In contrast, \cite{ghods2021decentralized,ghods2021multi} consider a realistic setup and introduce posterior sampling based active search in a decentralized multi-agent system with unreliable at-will communication of sensing measurements among peers.

 The task of characterizing the uncertainty of detection and location of objects in an image has also been extensively studied in computer vision \cite{Hall_2020_WACV,7789580,gonzalez2015active,caicedo2015active,9340798}.
-In contrast, our aim is to adaptively choose which images to capture (i.e. decide where to sense and in which direction) by considering the associated uncertainties so that the agents can physically locate the OOIs in a search space.
+In contrast, our agents adaptively \emph{choose} which images to capture (i.e. decide where to sense and in which direction) by considering the associated uncertainties to recover all OOIs in a search space.